Follow Our Ten Tips To Help Save Money When Buying School Uniform

-We’re going Back to School this month, so here are ten tips to help you save money when buying school uniform.
+School uniform can be expensive, so follow our ten tips to help you save money when buying school uniform.

-To help save you money this academic year, we've put together a list of tips and tricks to help you save money.
+To help save you money this academic year, we've put together a list of tips and tricks to help you save money on school uniform.

 Here Are 10 Tips To Save Money When Buying School Uniform:

-If the basis of your child's uniform is fairly, well, uniform, then it's likely you'll be able to buy from high street stores and supermarkets, all of which stock an extensive range of generic uniform, school dresses and accessories.
-The majority of these stores will discount or offer special deals on uniform at various points of the year so save money buy only buying during these times and not when it's on full price.
+If your child's school uniform is fairly generic, with dresses, shirts, skirts and trousers in a standard colour, then it's likely you'll be able to buy from high street stores and supermarkets.
+Most of the big department stores and supermarkets stock an extensive range of generic uniform, school dresses and accessories.
+They also tend to be cheaper than specific school uniform shops.
+The majority of these stores will discount or offer special deals on uniform at various points of the year, usually in July, August and January.
+Save money by only buying during these times and not when it's on full price.

 If you’re buying from a store or supermarket that has a loyalty card scheme, use your points or vouchers to get money off.
-And check if there are any specific discount deals or offers in place on your account that you can use.
+Check if there are any specific discount deals or offers in place on your account that you can use.

-Are there any in the area of your child's school?
-If so, they are likely to have a supply of the uniform for much cheaper prices than buying it all new.
+Are there any charity shops in the area of your child's school?
+If so, they are likely to have a supply of the local school's uniform for much cheaper prices than buying it all new.

 Although it's tough to think that your tiny four-year-old will one day be towering over you, it makes sense to buy bigger sizes when they're at a discounted price.
 Hide them at the back of a cupboard.

-If a friend, neighbour or family member can donate to you, then even better.
+Can any friends, neighbours or family members donate uniform to you?
 If they have older children who have long outgrown the first sizes then they will probably be on the look-out for someone to offload it all on to.